Wudker/Wudker/Portfolio.md

 The system records a spoken query, processes it using external services and plays back a synthesized voice response.

+The project also became an early practical experiment that later influenced the development of the more advanced **EVA** assistant concept.

 `Raspberry Pi` `Python` `MEMS microphone` `Audio` `API integration` `Speech synthesis`

 **Status:** 🟢 Completed prototype